-1c.
-PHYSICAL DISTANCING OHA/ODE Requirements Hybrid/Onsite Plan ☑ Establish a minimum of 35 square feet per person when determining room capacity.
+- Establish a minimum of 35 square feet per person when determining room capacity.
 Calculate only with usable classroom space, understanding that desks and room set-up will require use of all space in the calculation.
-This also applies for professional development and staff gatherings.
-Classrooms are 900 sf allowing for up to 15 students per room.
-Planning, preparation and implementation of 6 feet distancing practices will be completed for all staff, students, and areas of the school including but not limited to: Support physical distancing in all daily activities and instruction, maintaining six feet between individuals to the maximum extent possible. classrooms, hallways, recess, breaks, offices, restrooms, bus drop-off/pick-up, and inside/outside waiting areas.
-Hallways and floors will be marked with 6' spacing to ensure Minimize time standing in lines and take steps to ensure that six feet of distance between students is maintained, including marking spacing on floor, one-way traffic flow in constrained spaces, etc. distancing.
-Class movement will be scheduled so there is no waiting on other classes to minimize standing in lines. • A staggered schedule for Middle School and High School Schedule modifications to limit the number of students in the building (e.g., rotating groups by days or location, staggered schedules to avoid hallway crowding and gathering). attendance has been developed.
-Staggered schedules between elementary and secondary students will avoid cohort crossings.
-Plan for students who will need additional support in learning how to maintain physical distancing requirements.
-Provide instruction; don't employ punitive discipline.
-Staff should maintain physical distancing during all staff meetings As individual student health care needs arise, the school nurse and building administrator will work with the interdisciplinary team, including parents, to address the individual student's academic, health and safety needs in 🖂 Stair Should maintain physical distancing during an stair meetings individual student s academic, nearth and safety need
+This also applies for professional development and staff gatherings. - Support physical distancing in all daily activities and instruction, maintaining six feet between individuals to the maximum extent possible. - Minimize time standing in lines and take steps to ensure that six feet of distance between students is maintained, including marking spacing on floor, one-way traffic flow in constrained spaces, etc. - Schedule modifications to limit the number of students in the building (e.g., rotating groups by days or location, staggered schedules to avoid hallway crowding and gathering). - Plan for students who will need additional support in learning how to maintain physical distancing requirements.
+Provide instruction; don't employ punitive discipline. - Staff should maintain physical distancing during all staff meetings and conferences, or consider remote web-based meetings.